arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Route 53.md

 - AWS managed **Authoritative DNS** (customer can update the DNS records and have full control over the [[Concepts#DNS|DNS]])
 - Also a Domain Registrar (for registering domain names)
 - Only AWS service which provides 100% availability SLA
+- Affected by client's DNS caching (not suitable for [[Blue-Green Deployment]] if the client caches DNS queries)

 ## Hosted Zone
 - A container for DNS records that define how to route traffic to a domain and its subdomains.